Cisco Service and Application Module for IP User Guide

 With Cisco IOS 12.2(33)SRC on the supervisor, this feature is supported on the Cisco 7603-S, Cisco 7604, Cisco 7606-S, and Cisco 7609-S routers.
 With Cisco IP Transfer Point, Cisco IOS Release 12.2(25)IRA or later, the Hot Fabric Sync feature is supported on the SAMI.

-Cisco IOS Software Application Support
+Cisco Software Application Support

-Each of the PPCs on a SAMI runs an instance of the same version of a Cisco IOS software application image.
-Multiple SAMIs running a different Cisco IOS software application on its PPCs can be implemented within the same chassis.
+Each of the PPCs on a SAMI runs an instance of the same version of a Cisco software application image.
+Multiple SAMIs running a different Cisco software application on its PPCs can be implemented within the same chassis.

-Cisco Broadband Wireless Gateway, Cisco IOS Release 12.4(15)XL1 or later
+Cisco Broadband Wireless Gateway, Cisco IOS Release 12.4(15)XL1 or later.

-Cisco Content Services Gateway 2, Cisco IOS Release 12.3(11)MD or later
+Cisco Content Services Gateway 2, Cisco IOS Release 12.3(11)MD or later.

-Cisco GPRS Gateway Support Node, Cisco IOS Release 12.4(15)XQ or later
+Cisco GPRS Gateway Support Node, Cisco IOS Release 12.4(15)XQ or later.

-Cisco Home Agent, Cisco IOS Release 12.4(15)XM or later
+Cisco Home Agent, Cisco IOS Release 12.4(15)XM or later.

-Cisco IP Transfer Point, Cisco IOS Release 12.2(25)IRA or later
+Cisco IP Transfer Point, Cisco IOS Release 12.2(25)IRA or later.

 Front Panel Description